 How to Create a YouTube Channel: 10 More Amazing Tips

 If you're reading this blog post then it's a pretty good bet that you're ready to make the leap and start the YouTube channel you've been promising yourself to.
 While it's a cliche, there really is never a better time to do so than right now.
 We're making it easy for you with the tips and tricks all the successful YouTubers use.

-Check out our 'How to Start a YouTube Channel in 2020: 10 Brilliant Tips', download our free YouTube tool, and don't forget to subscribe to our YouTube channel so you get all the help you'll need on this exciting journey!
+Check out our first blog post 'How to Start a YouTube Channel: 10 Brilliant Tips', download our free YouTube tool, and don't forget to subscribe to our YouTube channel so you get all the help you'll need on this exciting journey!

-How to Start Your YouTube Channel in 2020: 10 Amazing Tips
+How to Create Your YouTube Channel: 10 Amazing Tips

 Tip #1 Write a full ‘About’ section for your YouTube channel

 First of all it addresses what the viewer is going to get from your channel.
 Introduce who you are a little bit, and then reinforce what the viewer is going to get with even more good stuff in another paragraph.
 YouTube does search these channel descriptions, so it also helps with your SEO.

 If you're going to be filming outside most of the time, brilliant, you've got all the natural light in the world.
 However, if you're filming indoors, you probably want to invest in some proper studio lighting, because it will have a massive impact on the quality of your videos.
 Great lighting can really help with your videos, much more than say a new camera, at least in my opinion.